The King of Kong: Emulation controversy

 On February 2, 2018, Twin Galaxies member Jeremy Young filed a complaint regarding several of Mitchell's records.
 The validity of Mitchell's August 7, 2010, high score, set at Boomers-Grand Prix Arcade, could not be determined.
 The referee who allegedly witnessed and certified the record was gamer Todd Rogers, who appears in The King of Kong and was exposed as having fabricated scores earlier in 2018.

 On April 12, 2018, Twin Galaxies released an article on their website titled Dispute Decision: Billy Mitchell's Donkey Kong & All Other Records Removed.
 This article announced that Mitchell had used emulation software to achieve the Donkey Kong high score rather than an arcade machine; this is banned because it allows players to cheat in undetectable ways.
 Mitchell was stripped of his records and banned from submitting further scores, and Wiebe was recognized as the first person to score over a million points.
 Due to this, Mitchell's scores were also removed from the Guinness World Record book.
 The investigative committee cited footage obtained from the King of Kong DVD special features as instrumental in exposing Mitchell.

 Adaptations and sequels

 In 2014, King of Kong: The Musical, which parodied the characters and events depicted in the documentary, began its limited run.

-A scripted film adaptation is also in the works.
-Director Seth Gordon has said that the movie might be a sequel instead of a remake, telling the story of how the documentary changed both men's lives, as well as their continuing rivalry.
+In a 2018 interview, director Seth Gordon discussed a possible scripted film adaptation.
+Gordon said that the movie might be a sequel instead of a remake, telling the story of how the documentary changed both men's lives, as well as their continuing rivalry.